bobbymac/demo-gods.net/README.md

 Forward DNS is publicly resolvable and the appropriate reverse zone files can be added to your own bind server.

-For reverse DNS,  add the following line to named.conf
+For reverse DNS,  add the following line to named.conf.
+Change the SOA to reflect you DNS local server.

 ```zone "100.0.10.in-addr.arpa" IN { type master; file "100.0.10.in-addr.arpa.zone"; allow-update { none; }; };```